BlackAsLight/DocScripts/README.md

 6. A new window will have opened.
 Click the green Confirm Installation button at the top right of your window.
 7. You're done.
 You can close the tab/s and go to the pages the respective scripts run on and watch the magic.

+### For Android Users

+It has not been tested, but according to the Internet, there is an app called Kiwi Browser, downloadable off the Google Play Store, supports Chrome extentsions.
+Meaning you can install TamperMonkey, through the Chrome store, on said browser and theoretically use these scripts on your phone as well.

+Again, this has not been tested, and that is only due to the fact that I do not own an Android.

+### For iOS Users

+iOS users are pretty much screwed.
+In my search for answers, I have only found one app that would allow my scripts to run on said iOS device.
+It's called [Gear Browser](https://apps.apple.com/au/app/gear-browser/id1458962238), and while the app is free for download the add-on feature that would run my scripts is sadly not.
+The app wants you to pay for a subscription to gain access, which is also the reason the app has such a low rating.

+**BUT** things might not always look so doom and gloom for you iOS users.
+If all goes to plan, and if I'm smart enough to do it, I'll be releasing my own browser app, for free, that can run userscripts.

 ## Updates

 ### TamperMonkey